cpittet/ada-teamphilippe/index.md

 #### Where do they come from ?

-Comparably to the analysis on genders, the plots of the stock price w.r.t. each of the features do not exhibit very clear trends, and we omit it here for clarity questions.
+Comparably to the analysis on genders, the plots of the stock price w.r.t. each of the features do not exhibit very clear trends, and we omit it here for clarity reasons.

 Similarly to the regression on genders, the only features that matters here are the number of quotes and the negative score but the positive score is not relevant (not statistically significant at level 5%).
 Again, there is